spinnaker/spinnaker.io/content/en/docs/guides/user/canary/config/_index.md

 linkTitle: "Config"
 weight: 2
 description: >
-  Before you can add a canary stage to a pipeline, you need to configure what the canary consists of.
+  Configure a canary before you create a canary pipeline stage.
 ---